skymook/p-pie/README.md

 A pie chart plugin for the [Pablo](http://pablojs.com/) SVG library by [Premasagar Rose](http://github.com/premasagar).

-Just give this plugin your values, and it will produce a pie chart with segements in SVG.
+Just give this plugin your values, and it will produce a pie chart with segments in SVG.
 It returns a Pablo collection.

 ###Simple Pie chart example

-	// at minimun, you need to provide values var paper = Pablo('#foo').root({height:200,width:200}),
+	// at minimum, you need to provide values var paper = Pablo('#foo').root({height:200,width:200}),
 		myPieChart = paper.pie({ values:[37, 60.67, 27, 23.405] });

-##Installtion
+##Installation

 Load the pie.js template after Pablo, but before your code.

 ##Options

 * **values**: An array of numbers (floating point or integer)
 * **colours**: An array of colours for the fill (rgb, hex, rgba, gradient).
-If you don't provide any colours, or there is not enough colours in your array for the number of values, a random colour will be used to fill the segement.
+If you don't provide any colours, or there is not enough colours in your array for the number of values, a random colour will be used to fill the segment.
 * **size**: The width in pixels (integer)
 * **x**: The offset from left of paper (integer)
 * **y**: The offset from top of paper (integer)